brightmart/text_classification/README.md

 structure: one bi-directional lstm for one sentence(get output1), another bi-directional lstm for another sentence(get output2). then: softmax(output1*M*output2) check:p9_BiLstmTextRelationTwoRNN_model.py
+for more detail you can go to: <a herf='http://www.wildml.com/2016/07/deep-learning-for-chatbots-2-retrieval-based-model-tensorflow/'>Deep Learning for Chatbots, Part 2 – Implementing a Retrieval-Based Model in Tensorflow<a>

 to be continued. for any problem, concat brightmart@hotmail.com